Entering the Age of Well-being

 At the forefront of The Age of Well-being ® is Integra College.
 Founded by Bob Hanley and Kathy Bell, Integra College is dedicated to offering and creating innovative wellness-focused courses that train practitioners to deliver respectful, intelligent and compassionate services to their clients.
 With courses such as the Clever Companion, Senior Wellness Practitioner and Chair Massage specifically-designed for seniors, Integra College educates professionals with the skills needed to become trusted advisors to the people who are re-defining ageing.

-As well, giving our country’s demographically-driven healthcare challenges, there is a greater need than ever to facilitate the careers of the hundreds of internationally trained healthcare providers who have moved to Canada.
+As well, given our country’s demographically-driven healthcare challenges, there is a greater need than ever to facilitate the careers of the hundreds of internationally trained healthcare providers who have moved to Canada.
 These highly skilled professionals can choose from a range of specially-designed learning packages and classes to improve their confidence in English and their proficiency in communicating with patients and colleagues.

 Integra College is dedicated to educating the public and training high-calibre practitioners in order to help their aging clients flourish and enhance their quality of life.